minnojs/minnojs.github.io/content/en/blog/tutorials/qualtrics-iat.md

 author: Yoav Bar_anan
 ---

+{{< alert color="warning" >}}
-> ⚠️ *Note*: We no longer maintain the Qualtrics scripts.
+<small>⚠️ We no longer maintain the Qualtrics scripts.
 They may still work, but we cannot provide support.
-> Instead, see [our standalone webpage solution](https://minnojs.github.io/blog/2023/11/01/running-project-implicits-iat-on-your-own/), which can be linked to and from Qualtrics.
+Instead, use our standalone webpage flow that links to and from Qualtrics: <a href="https://minnojs.github.io/blog/2023/11/01/running-project-implicits-iat-on-your-own/">Running Project Implicit’s IAT on your own</a>.</small>
+{{< /alert >}}

 [Project Implicit](http://projectimplicit.net/) has developed [MinnoJS](https://minnojs.github.io/) to program web studies.
 The main instrument that we use in Project Implicit is the Implicit Association Test (IAT).